b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 Of any person for Korihor to interact with, I would hope that Alma, of all people, would be empathetic and compassionate, seeing how Korihor is going the exact same fucking thing that Alma did, continuing up until divine intervention shook him into sobriety.
 What am I supposed to learn from this story?

 Shifting our focus away from Alma, being a real bitch-and-a-half about this, Korihor is now destitute, starving and begging for food.
 Presumably homeless.
 Jesus Christ had [some select words](https://www.churchofjesuschrist.org/study/scriptures/nt/1-jn/3?lang=eng&id=p17-p18#p17) for those who refused to help the impoverished, the hungry, the destitute.
 That was kind of His whole deal in the New Testament.
-He gained quite a reputation for caring about poor people ([[1](https://www.churchofjesuschrist.org/study/scriptures/nt/john/12?lang=eng&id=p8#p8)], [[2](https://www.churchofjesuschrist.org/study/scriptures/nt/mark/14?lang=eng&id=p7#p7)], [[3](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/26?lang=eng&id=p11#p11)]).
+Jesus had gained quite a reputation for caring about poor people ([[1](https://www.churchofjesuschrist.org/study/scriptures/nt/john/12?lang=eng&id=p8#p8)], [[2](https://www.churchofjesuschrist.org/study/scriptures/nt/mark/14?lang=eng&id=p7#p7)], [[3](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/26?lang=eng&id=p11#p11)]).
 This is a golden opportunity for the followers of Jesus Christ's teachings to take in Korihor and show him charity and compassion.
 Do any of Christ's followers *do* that here?

 &nbsp;